DCoAR: Deep Concept Injection into Unified Autoregressive Models for Personalized Text-to-Image Generation

 [{ [1][]{#1}

-{Visualization of samples generated by our proposed CoAR, showcasing subject personalization (left), where a few reference images are provided, and style personalization (right), where the subject is rendered in user-specified artistic styles without additional training. } }] \begingroup {\fnsymbol{footnote}}
+{Visualization of samples generated by our proposed DCoAR, showcasing subject personalization (left), where a few reference images are provided, and style personalization (right), where the subject is rendered in user-specified artistic styles without additional training. } }]